ishubin/flame-graph-reader/README.md

 - [ ] Selecting frames
 - [ ] Zoom by mouse (drawing rect on the screen to which it should zoom horizontally)
 - [ ] Search
 - [ ] Annotate.
 Use tags that could combine multiple frames (e.g. 'networking', 'mysql', 'cache-lookup' etc.).
-Allow custom tags
+Allow custom tags + multiple regex search terms per tag
 - [ ] Probes (based on search or annotations).
 So that user can specify multiple search criteries and switch between profilers to see how they change
 - [ ] Compare two flame graphs (show in tabs + diff view)
 - [ ] Various color themes